|Program Dates & Deadlines:||Click here to view|

 - The group will travel by local trains and buses, as well as the high-speed "bullet train."

-See the "Budget Sheet" [added 1/30/13] above and the Financial page on the Education Abroad website
+See the "Budget Sheet" [COMING SOON] above and the Financial page on the Education Abroad website

 Explanation of Costs

-Please see the Budget Sheet [added 1/30/13] for a detailed explanation of billable and non-billable program costs, withdrawal policies, and the payment process.
+Please see the Budget Sheet [COMING SOON] for a detailed explanation of billable and non-billable program costs, withdrawal policies, and the payment process.
 Costs vary by program, so it is important to review this information carefully.

 Upon confirmation of participation, UNL Faculty-Led program participants will pay a $1500 deposit.
 The deposit will be applied to the final program cost balance.
 If a participant withdraws from a program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal (including a non-refundable $150 Education Abroad Fee).